 1. It was held that there was no legal or constitutional bar to the sub-classification of OBCs.
 Hence, if on the basis of the degrees of social backwardness, classification is done, then separate quotas of reservations would have to be kept for each class of backward classes.

-2. Reservations based on the dominant identifying factor of caste are permissible but should be restricted to initial appointments only and not for subsequent promotions.
-Although, without compromising the efficiency of administration, the States may offer donations, exemptions, concessions, etc. to enable the OBCs to compete for the advancement of their career.
+2. Reservations based on the dominant identifying factor of caste are permissible but should be restricted to initial appointments only and not to subsequent promotions.
+However, without compromising the efficiency of administration, the States may offer donations, exemptions, concessions, etc. to enable the OBCs to compete for the advancement of their career.

-3. The rule of reservations cannot be called anti-meritarian but as and when necessary there can be an exclusion of this rule to certain posts and services (for example- defence services).
+3. The rule of reservations cannot be called anti-meritarian but as and when necessary there can be an exclusion of this rule to certain posts and services (for example- defense services).

 4. The reservation granted under Article 16(4) should not cross fifty percent.
 Only in exceptional circumstances can this strict rule be transgressed, but only when an extraordinary or special case is made out and only with the application of extreme caution.